What is a doula?

 What if I want my spouse/relative/friend to be my birth support?
 Does a doula replace that person?

 Absolutely not.
 A doula does not replace anyone, but becomes an integral part of the birth team.
 While your partner supports you, a doula supports you, your partner, your baby, and your birth.
 A doula helps to support everyone in their own role.
-Labor can be intense, and Kelly is the perfect person to offer your partner a break, or suggest different ways they are able to help.
-Once labor begins, it is common for partners to feel inadequate, and Kelly can help redirect their efforts towards helping mom maintain her goals.
+Labor can be intense, and Kelly or Danielle are the perfect people to offer your partner a break, or suggest different ways they are able to help.
+Once labor begins, it is common for partners to feel inadequate, and Kelly or Danielle can help redirect their efforts towards helping mom maintain her goals.
 A doula serves to complement your birth team by providing continuous support during pregnancy, birth, and post partum.

 I’m planning to have an epidural/C section/induction, why do I need a doula?